AzureOrange404/DangerousWiki/pages/guides/flash_argon_one.md

-# Flashing the Image using Argon One with SSD
+# Flashing an Image using Argon One with M.2 SSD
+_by @RickDangerous_

 If you are using the Argon One case with an M.2 SSD installed inside the case, then you have a couple of options to connect the drive to the PC for flashing the image.